Boosted Navigation

 Link does a full reload instead of swapping hx-boost="false" is set on an ancestor, or the <a>is outside the boosted outlet

-Fragment appears but the shell jumps Handler returnedTemplate(...) (full page) instead of Page(...)— debug validator should warn
+Fragment appears but the shell jumps The handler returnedTemplate(...) (full page) instead of Page(...); the debug validator warns

-Page renders twice / duplicate ids OOB region block duplicated in the fragment — debug validator warns on registered ids
+Page renders twice / duplicate ids A shell-region block is duplicated in the fragment; the validator warns on registered ids

-HX-Target: #main works but HX-Target: mainfails (or vice versa) Custom code path forgot to normalize; userequest.htmx_target_id
+HX-Target: #main works but HX-Target: mainfails (or the reverse) A custom code path forgot to normalize; userequest.htmx_target_id